vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 #### Highlighting information
 ![DeepCell Label infopane with highlighting info boxed](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/infopane_boxed_highlighting.png)

-Highlighting in DeepCell Label helps emphasize the label(s) we are currently interacting by changing their color to bright red.
-By default, highlighting is turned on and no labels are highlighted to start with.
-As you work, you may want to check the status of the highlight feature or see which labels are actively being highlighted.
-We will cover how to use the highlighting tool in more detail later in the demo.
+Highlighting emphasizes the label(s) we are currently working with by making them bright red.
+As you work, you can check on the highlight status in the infopan in these rows:
+ - __highlight cells__ tells us if highlighting is on
+ - __highlight cells__ tells us which label(s) are highlighted

 #### Editing mode information
 ![DeepCell Label infopane with pixel-editing information boxed](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/infopane_boxed_brush.png)

 DeepCell Label has two modes of interacting with labels, "whole-label mode" and "paint mode".
-We can check the "mode" row of the table to see which we are using.
+We can check the __mode__ row of the table to see which we are using.

 When in "paint mode" we'll also see these extra rows:
-- __brush size__ - the current size of the brush tool
+- __brush size__ tells us the current size of the brush tool
-- __brush label__ - which label (if any) the brush is currently set to modify, starting at 1 by default
+- __brush label__ tells us which label (if any) the brush is currently set to modify, starting at 1 by default
-- __eraser__ - whether the brush is currently set to draw or erase labels
+- __eraser__ tells us whether the brush is currently set to draw or erase labels

 #### Label information
 ![DeepCell Label interface with a label hovered over, label info boxed](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/interface_boxed_label_hover.png)